-This summer, Canada’s federal government passed legislation to legalize cannabis (a.k.a. marijuana).
-As of October 17, 2018, the recreational drug is now legally accessible across the country.
-The move is ushering in sweeping changes—particularly for motorists.
+Cannabis (a.k.a. marijuana) is now legally accessible across Canada.
 Here’s what you need to know about cannabis and driving in Alberta.

 Can I drive under the influence of cannabis?
 Cannabis and other drugs have an impact on your ability to safely operate a vehicle, and drug-impaired driving is already a crime.
 Unlike alcohol— for which there’s a simple breath test to determine intoxication—proving impairment by cannabis requires an expert to make observations about a driver’s behaviour.
 Bill C-46 attempts to fix this problem by specifying blood-concentration limits for tetrahydrocannabinol (THC), the main active ingredient in cannabis.
 If a driver is found with more than the legal maximum amount of THC in their body within two hours of driving, they can be charged with a criminal offence.